R. Shamasastry: Early life

 Shamasastry was born in 1868 in Rudrapatna, a village on the banks of the Kaveri river in what is today the state of Karnataka.
 His early education started in Rudrapatna.
 He later went to the Mysore Samskruta Patasala and obtained his Sanskrit Vidwat degree with high honours.
 In 1889, Madras University awarded him a BA degree.
-Impressed by his ability in classical Sanskrit, Sir Sheshadri Iyer, the then Dewan of Mysore Province, nurtured and helped Shamasastry, making it possible for him to join the Government Oriental Library in Mysore as librarian.
-He "had mastered Vedas, Vedanga, classical Sanskrit, Prakrit, English, Kannada, German, French and other languages."
+Impressed by his ability in classical Sanskrit, Sir Sheshadri Iyer, the then Dewan of Mysore State, nurtured and helped Shamasastry, making it possible for him to join the Government Oriental Library in Mysore as a librarian.
+He "had mastered Vedas, Vedanga, classical Sanskrit, Prakrit, English, Kannada, German, French and other languages." shastri did phd also.

-The discovery
+The Arthashastra

 The Oriental Research Institute was established as the Mysore Oriental Library in 1891.
 It housed thousands of Sanskrit palm-leaf manuscripts.
-As librarian, Shamasastry examined these fragile manuscripts daily to determine and catalogue their contents.
+As a librarian, Shamasastry examined these fragile manuscripts daily to determine and catalogue their contents.

 In 1905, Shamasastry discovered the Arthashastra among a heap of manuscripts.
 He transcribed, edited and published the Sanskrit edition in 1909.
 He proceeded to translate it into English, publishing it in 1915.

 The manuscript was in the Early Grantha script.
 Other copies of the Arthashastra were discovered later in other parts of India.

-It was one of the manuscripts in the library that had been handed over by 'a pandit of the Tanjore district' to the Oriental Library.
+It was one of the manuscripts in the library that had been handed over by a pandit from Tanjore district to the Oriental Library.

 Until this discovery, the Arthashastra was known only through references to it in works, including those by Dandin, Bana, Vishnusarma, Mallinathasuri, Megasthenes, as well as others.
 This discovery was "an epoch-making event in the history of the study of ancient Indian polity".
 It altered the perception of ancient India and changed the course of history studies, notably the false belief of European scholars at the time that Indians learnt the art of administration from the Greeks.

 The book was translated into French, German and many other languages.

 Other work

-He started his career as Librarian, Government Mysore Oriental Library.
-From 1912–1918, he worked as Principal at the Sri Chamarajendra Samskrita Maha Patashala in Bengaluru.
-In the year 1918, he returned to the Government Mysore Oriental library and joined as Curator and later Director of Archeological Researches in Mysore, where he would continue to work until his retirement in 1929.
+He started his career as a Librarian at the Government Mysore Oriental Library.
+From 1912–1918, he worked as a Principal at the Sri Chamarajendra Samskrita Maha Patashala in Bengaluru.
+In the year 1918, he returned to the Government Mysore Oriental library and joined as a Curator and later as the Director of Archeological Research in Mysore, where he would continue to work until his retirement in 1929.
 Apart from discovering Kautilya's Arthashastra, he pursued his research in the Vedic era and Vedic astronomy, making valuable contributions to Vedic studies.
 The following are among Shamasastry's works: